dhurataK/chess-RMI/README.md

 # chess-RMI
-A chess game in distributed systems using Java-RMI.
+A chess game application for Distributed Systems.
+It was made using Java-RMI.